ccheever-abandoned/iced-cream/README.md

 To be able to work more easily with things in the shell, you can

+    ```coffee
     ic = require 'iced-cream'
     model = require './model'
-    ic.saveTo('francie') model.User.newUser, { name: "Francie Cheever" }
+    ic.saveTo('feross') model.User.newUser, { name: "Feross Aboukhadijeh" }
+    ```

-And then once that code is finished running, the global variable `francie` will be set to the value of the new user object that was passed to the callback.
+And then once that code is finished running, the global variable `feross` will be set to the value of the new user object that was passed to the callback.

 The `this_` parameter is optional and can be used if you want to store the value not as a global, but as a property of some other object (which you